microsoft/VSProjectSystem/doc/automation/Notification_for_async_project_load_completion.md

         await helper.TreeService.PublishAnyNonLoadingTreeAsync();
     }

-The `unconfiguredProject` argument may be aquired using a technique from [Finding CPS in a VS project](Finding_CPS_in_a_VS_project.md).
+The `unconfiguredProject` argument may be acquired using a technique from [Finding CPS in a VS project](Finding_CPS_in_a_VS_project.md).

-Please note: do not call this method followed by .Wait() to synchronously block the UI thread till population has occurred or it will deadlock when the tree has not already been populated.
+Please note: do not call this method followed by `.Wait()` to synchronously block the UI thread till population has occurred or it will deadlock when the tree has not already been populated.
 Please review [Threading Rules](3_Threading_Rules.md) and [VS Scenarios](CookBook.md)